 You can wear contact lenses when learning to dive, but please ensure that you let your instructor know prior to the pool/ocean sessions.
 We also have a range of prescription masks available.

-To participate in Introductory Diving or Open Water Training the minimum age in Queensland is 10 years.
+To participate in Open Water Training the minimum age in Queensland is 10 years.
 However, if the diver is under 12, we must be informed before the course starts, as a private instructor will be needed for the sea days.

 There is no minimum age restriction for travelling on vessels when accompanied by a parent or guardian, but children must remain supervised at any time they are not undertaking a course.
 To travel unaccompanied, the minimum age is 18 years.